Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

 \subsection{Impact of sample size and attribute count on proposed metric}

 In \fref{fig:numbers}, we conduct ablation experiments to study the impact of the number of samples and attributes.
-Using various random seeds, we generate images with StyleGAN3 from FFHQ.
-As the sample count rises, both \oneabbr{} and \twoabbr{} tend to converge, notably beyond 50,000 samples (\fref{fig:numbers}a).
-We posit that scores begin to standardize with 30,000 images and become stable with over 50,000, highlighting that we employ 50,000 images for Tables \ref{tab:gan_diff_blip} and \ref{tab:color_shape}.
-Regarding attribute count, the model rankings largely stay stable irrespective of the number of attributes.
-However, as we increase the attribute count, scores of DMs, depicted by the purple line in \fref{fig:numbers}b, rise due to color-related attributes.
-We contend that 20 attributes are adequate, but leveraging a broader range offers richer insights.
-A detailed analysis of each score can be found in Appendix \ref{sec:appenlsun}.
+Using four random seeds, we generate images with StyleGAN3 from FFHQ.
+We posit that SaD and PaD begin to standardize with 30,000 images and become more stable with over 50,000 images. \fref{fig:numbers}b provides SaD and PaD of various models over different numbers of attributes where the attributes from BLIP are sorted by their number of occurrences in the dataset.
+The ranking of the models largely stays stable irrespective of the number of attributes.
+We suggest that 20 attributes are sufficient for typical evaluation, but leveraging a broader range offers richer insights.